Kerushani/TLDR/README.md

 # TLDR - Chrome Extension

-A Chrome extension that extracts and summarizes text from any webpage using DeepSeek-r1.
+A Chrome extension that extracts and summarizes text (whole page or highlighted text) from any webpage using DeepSeek-r1.

 The extension also has a "Read Aloud" function using the Web Speech API.